100km/pointage100km/doc/CONFIG.md

 On the main server, you need:
  * couchdb running
- * a database steenwerck-config containing with:
+ * a database steenwerck-config containing:
    * one document with id "configuration", with a field "dbname", containing the database name used by all other programs
    * a security configuration allowing the main user to read this database.
  * a database with the name indicated in "steenwerck-config" database containing the couchapp